 How to Stop Snoring?

-- Sleeping on your side prevents the tongue and soft tissues in the throat from collapsing, which can obstruct the airway and cause snoring.
-To stay in this position all night, use a body pillow or place a pillow behind your back.
+There are lots of CPAP pillows that can help you stay on your side, such as special pillows and posture alarms.
+To lie down and stay in this position all night, use a body pillow or place a pillow behind your back.

 Excess weight, particularly around the neck, can strain the airway and contribute to snoring.
 Losing a few kilograms through a healthy diet and regular exercise can significantly reduce snoring.